Oklahoma Court Records

 When a court case goes to trial in Oklahoma, what follows is dependent on whether it is a jury trial or a bench trial.
 In jury trials, the first process is jury selection.
 The court selects a six to 12-member panel from a random pool of citizens and interviews them to determine suitability and impartiality.
 After the jury selection, the attorneys for the state and the defendant make opening arguments.
 The next steps are witness testimonies and evidence presentation; the prosecution and defense call up witnesses to testify and present evidence to disprove or confirm the statements.
 The prosecution then cross-examines the defense’s witness and vice versa.
 The burden on the prosecution is to prove beyond a reasonable doubt that the accused is guilty.

 After the attorneys have examined witnesses and presented evidence, the prosecution and defense attorneys make closing arguments, and the judge charges the jury.
 The jury then retires for deliberation.
 The jury’s verdict must be unanimous; otherwise, the judge may declare a mistrial.
-If the jury delivers a unanimous guilty verdict, the judge sentences the accused.
+The judge sentences the accused if the jury delivers a unanimous guilty verdict.
 The sentencing may be immediately after the jury’s verdict or scheduled for another day.
 In bench trials, the judge determines guilt or innocence.

 Can you be Put on Trial Twice for the Same Crime in Oklahoma?